sonup5/ToDoApi/README.md

  Note: username must be provided in params  like this `api/createToDo/sonu36437`

-# Get all to-do of user
+# Get all task of user

 This will give you all the to-do's of a particular user